Lincoln Heritage Funeral Advantage Review: Real Agent Insight

 Below is a snapshot of sample monthly premiums for $10,000 of level benefit whole life coverage for a 70-year-old female non-smoker.
 These examples highlight the potential savings and help you see which carriers offer full first-day coverage versus waiting periods or higher premiums.

-Check the table or a few companies we work with, see the differences and get your personalized quote to find out what you qualify for today.
+Check the table below and see a few companies we work with.
+I’m sure you see the obvious differences.
+Consider getting you own personalized quote to find out what you qualify for.
 The example carriers below were chosen because they are competitive companies offering good value and available in most states.
 We offer many other options but may not be available in your state.
 Your overall health is key to finding the right policy and avoiding a decline (not good).
-We can ultimately sort that part out for you.
+We can sort that part out for you.

 Company Monthly Premium* Notes

-Mutual of Omaha $53.24 Level Benefit Whole Life; independent agent can guide and submit application; coverage determined by carrier underwriting.
+Mutual of Omaha $53.24 Level Benefit Whole Life

 Most carriers don’t sell their full range of life insurance products directly online.
 Customer service in the carriers home office cannot offer level-benefit whole life insurance among many other products.
 Why?
 Those departments are not staffed with licensed agents to do so.
-They can refer you out to an agent that offers that companies insurance products to see if it is the right fit for you.
-Independent agents/brokers give you access to the full portfolio of top-tier products from all of the top companies, ensuring you can qualify for the right coverage.
+Sure, they can refer you out to an agent that offers that companies insurance products to see if it is the right fit for you.
+However, independent agents/brokers give you access to the full portfolio of top-tier products from all of the top companies, ensuring you can qualify for the right coverage.
 In other words, guidance tailored to your situation.
-The rates you see above are the state-approved rates for these insurance companies for 2025.
+The rates you see above are the state-approved rates for the named insurance companies for 2025 meeting the example criteria (*).
+I used Michigan for the reference state.

 Who Is Lincoln Heritage?

-Lincoln Heritage Life Insurance Company was founded in 1963 and is headquartered in Phoenix, Arizona.
-They specialize solely in final expense life insurance for seniors.
+Lincoln Heritage Life Insurance Company was founded in 1963 and is based in Phoenix, Arizona.
+They focus exclusively on final expense life insurance for seniors.
 Their flagship product?
-The Funeral Advantage Life Insurance Program.
-This is the only type of life insurance they offer, final expense or burial insurance.
+The Funeral Advantage Life Insurance Program — it’s the only type of life insurance they sell.

 Is Lincoln Heritage Legitimate?

-• Specializes in final expense insurance for seniors.
+• Specializes solely in final expense insurance for seniors.

-• Reliable claims process—death benefits typically paid within 24 hours of approved paperwork.
+• Reliable claims process — death benefits typically paid quickly.

 Independent.
 Unbiased.
 Helping seniors nationwide since 2001.